(2-minute read)

 Genesis 13:12

-Abram dwelled in the land of Canaan, and Lot dwelled in the cities of the plain and pitched his tent toward Sodom.
+Abram stayed in the land of Canaan, while Lot lived in the cities of the plain and set up his tent near Sodom.

 The men of Sodom have a wicked reputation